bmokase3093/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 In a list format
 Where only the part of the name after the first dash is displayed (refer to the example) Write a Bash script that gives you information about the school file.
+Write a Bash script that displays numbers from 1 to 100.

+Requirements:

+Displays FizzBuzz when the number is a multiple of 3 and 5 Displays Fizz when the number is multiple of 3 Displays Buzz when the number is a multiple of 5 Otherwise, displays the number
+In a list format